How to open a bank account in the US as a non-resident

 Which account is best in the US for foreigners?

-The US has a well developed financial sector as you may expect – but for regular day to day accounts you may struggle if you’re looking at traditional banks, and you’re not a US resident.
+The US has a well developed financial sector as you may expect – but for regular day to day accounts you may struggle if you’re looking at banks, and you’re not a US resident.

 In this case, you might be better off looking at specialist financial technology companies.
-These tend to be cheaper and more flexible than traditional banks, although the availability of accounts, and the features on offer may vary based on where in the world you are based.
+These tend to be cheaper and more flexible than banks, although the availability of accounts, and the features on offer may vary based on where in the world you are based.

 Let’s take a look at a few examples: